mhdmoh/Marquee-RecyclerView/README.md

 ```
     items.add(new MarqueeItem("text", src));
 ```
-    * the src can be a resource id from your assets or a url
+PS : the src can be a resource id from your assets or a url

 - add the list to your MarqueeRecyclerView
 ```